Physics informed deep learning in machining equipment

 Description

-Modern factories want reliable tool-wear estimates and remaining tool life under changing cutting conditions.
-Project partner Sirris has collected a dataset [1] of cutting-edge images plus accelerometer, microphone, and three-axis force signals from CNC milling and established baselines using basic machine learning models.
-The project will investigate whether physics-informed machine learning (ML) can be leveraged to obtain results that outperform established baselines.
+Modern manufacturing environments require accurate and reliable estimates of tool-wear and remaining useful life under changing cutting conditions.
+Project partner Sirris has collected a comprehensive multimodal dataset [1] of cutting-edge images, accelerometer data, microphone recordings and three-axis force signals from CNC milling and has established baselines using conventional machine learning (ML) models.
+The project will investigate whether physics-informed neural networks (PINNs) can be leveraged to obtain results that outperform established baselines.

-Recent approaches in machine wear modelling rely on deep learning over images and sensor streams for wear estimation, while machining practice has long used Taylor’s tool-life principle [2] to capture how operating conditions drive wear and life.
-Physics-informed machine learning [3] shows that adding lightweight physical constraints or priors can improve generalization and trust in scientific and industrial settings.
+Recent approaches in machine wear modelling rely on deep learning over images and sensor streams for wear estimation, while machining practice has long used Taylor’s tool-life equation [2] to capture how operating conditions drive wear and life.
+Physics-informed machine learning [3] shows that adding lightweight physical constraints or priors can improve generalization, robustness and trust in scientific and industrial settings.

 How

-During the project you will develop physics-informed ML models under the guidance of Sirris domain experts.
+During the project you will develop PINN models under the guidance of Sirris domain experts.
 The goal of the project is to improve on existing baselines by developing multimodal models that integrate physics principles into their modelling process.
+You will investigate and compare data fusion techniques at different levels (early, intermediate and late fusion) to effectively combine image-based and signal-based information.
+In addition, you will explore model compression and efficiency methods, including structured pruning, quantization and knowledge distillation, to reduce computational and memory requirements without sacrificing predictive performance, with a view toward real-time or edge deployment in industrial environments.

 Prerequisites